matiasto/paas-app/README.md

 ```
 - Check if the container is running by going to http://localhost:8001/
 - Should return: "Up and Running"

+#### Run the app
-- Run the front-end app by opening the index.html file in the public directory
+- open the file "public/index.html"
+- Login / Sign up
+- Upload image
+- Try out execution with the dummy

 ### Documentation
 - [Architecture](docs/architecture.md)